AzonInc/Doorman/docs/en/changelog/firmware.md

 - **Fix parsing of 16 bit Door Call Commands**
    In some cases, serial numbers are just 8-bit numbers; thus, it's not possible to interpret them as 32-bit commands.

+- **Configure Entrance Outdoor Station ID**
+   It is now feasible to replace the entrance outdoor station in the exceptional instances where non-default addresses are utilized.

 ### 🚨 Breaking Changes
 - **Separate Event entities**
    [Skaronator](https://github.com/AzonInc/Doorman/pull/37) introduced separate event entities for each physical doorbell button.